c0d3sling3r/mapalyzer/README.md

 1. add the *library* in your project's refrences
 2. decorate your destination classes with our valid *attributes*.

-:thinking: **But wait! what about the more complex convertions?** Don't worry.
+:thinking: **But wait! what about the more complex conversions?** Don't worry.
 We considered a way of injecting your out-of-box mapping rules whenever you want to use the mapping.

 # Manual